sinavahabi/AverageMiniProject/README.md

 if student mark is 17 or above, output will be green and different. otherwise, output color will be blue.

-note: Entering strings or unrelated numbers won't stop or crash the program.
+Note: Entering strings or unrelated numbers won't stop or crash the program.
+Note: Codes documentation and descriptions is more obvious in comments among the codes on each file.